-4.5.8 Procedures for Tree Removal (Vehicle Crossover)
+4.5.7 Procedures for Tree Removal (Vehicle Crossover)

-Installation of a vehicle crossover requires a Section 138 Application (Works Within Nature Strips and Road Reserves) to be lodged with Council's Engineering Works Department.
+Vehicle crossover applications are to be lodged with Council's Engineering Works Department.

 • If a tree(s) is affected by the crossover and requires removal and all other avenues have been explored, Council will grant approval for removal, subject to conditions of section 4.5.6.